 Shop around for quotes

 Comparing quotes from multiple providers can help you find the best rates.
-Because insurers calculate premiums differently, switching car insurance providers may save you money.
+Because insurers calculate premiums differently, switching car insurance providers can save you money.
 Get at least three quotes and compare them based on cost, discounts, reviews and perks.

 - 2